kevinyswong/kevinyswong.github.io/index.md

   State Ranks Second Highest in Outstanding Debt Nationwide", while the city's report dedicated an entire section to note that despite a high debt burden, the city's debt, when viewed in context, compares favorably to those of other large cities which it calls the "Peer Group".
-This is the rough number for the city's debt, as of June 30, 2023, in billions of dollars:
+This is the rough total of the city's debt, as of June 30, 2023, in billions of dollars:

   <pre style="padding:0; border:0; background-color:white;">